 For more information about 1APP please go to the National Planning Portal (opens in a new window).

 Details of current applications under consideration by us and our recent decisions are available.

-Our regulatory - planning and control committee make decisions where there are planning policy objections or other unresolved planning objections.
+Our regulatory - planning committee make decisions where there are planning policy objections or other unresolved planning objections.

 Information on the way we deal with planning applications and the standards we seek to achieve, are set out in our 'Planning Development Control Charter' which can be accessed on the processing applications page.

 We are responsible for ensuring that developments that have been approved are carried out in accordance with the requirements imposed on permissions and that regular monitoring visits are made to sites to check operations.